-The 2020 Advances in Quality & Outcomes (AQO): A Data Managers Meeting features sessions for all four components of the STS National Database.
-This year’s meeting will be delivered through an online platform.
-Data managers and surgeon leaders will come together virtually to share valuable research and best practices with the goal of improving data collection and patient outcomes.
+The 2020 Advances in Quality & Outcomes (AQO): A Data Managers Meeting featured sessions for all four components of the STS National Database.
+Data managers and surgeon leaders came together virtually to share valuable research and best practices with the goal of improving data collection and patient outcomes.

 Tuesday, September 29 - STS Intermacs Database